eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 To locate a particular type of cycle, you can search for the `type` attribute of the `<cycle-start>` and `<cycle-end>` elements.

 Partial GC cycles, global mark cycles, and global cycles set the allocation taxation threshold at the end of the cycle.
+For 'balanced' cycles, the *tax* on the mutator threads refers to pausing the mutator threads while GC work is run.

 If a partial GC cycle is not run between global mark phase increments of a global *mark* cycle, the allocation taxation threshold is set to trigger the next cycle when the *eden* space is full.
 Specifically, at the end of the partial gc cycle, the allocation threshold is set to be equal to the size of the *eden* space.

 If a partial GC cycle is run within a global *mark* cycle, the allocation taxation threshold is set to be smaller than the size of the *eden* space to allow for global mark phase increments to run in between partial GC cycles.
 Specifically, when the partial GC cycle completes within a global *mark* cycle, the allocation taxation threshold is set to be half the size of the *eden* space.
 The increment, which could be a partial GC cycle or could be a GMP increment, runs when only half of the *eden* space is available as free memory.